rabah-rouissa/rabah-rouissa/README.md

 - 🖥️ **Technical Skills**:
   - **Languages**: Proficient in Python and Java.
   - **Backend Development**: Skilled in developing server-side applications.
-  - **Mobile Development**: Experienced in Android development using Java.
+  - **Mobile Development**: Experienced in Android Applications development.
-  - **Database Management**: Good with SQL and database design.
-  - **Modeling**: Knowledgeable in UML for designing software architectures.

 ## 📫 Connect with Me

 Feel free to reach out if you want to collaborate or just chat!

-- [Email]rabah.rouissa@univ-constantine2.dz
+- [Email] rabah.rouissa@univ-constantine2.dz

 Thank you for visiting my profile!
 Looking forward to connecting with fellow developers and tech enthusiasts.